Colindale: Geography

 A small brook, a tributary of the River Brent called the Silk Stream, runs north to South.
 The area is home to several parks including Montrose Playing Fields, Silkstream Park, Heybourne Park and Colindale Park and a pond at Heybourne Park.

 Economy

 Argonaut Games once had its headquarters in Colindale.
 Oriental City was located in Colindale's Edgware Road until its closure and replaced by Bang Bang Oriental Food Hall.

 Transport

-Colindale Underground station, on the Northern line's Edgware branch, is situated on the north side of the east-west Colindale Lane.
+Colindale Underground station, on the Northern line's Edgware branch, is situated on the north side of the east-west Colindale Avenue.